Human Resources | Benefits

 Effective June 1, 2011 full time college employees are eligible for a health plan with Univera Health Care.
 Employees with single coverage contribute 1% of their base salary towards the coverage.
 Employees with family coverage contribute 2.5% of their base salary towards the coverage.
 For further information, contact the H.R.
 Office.

-The plan is a "consumer directed" or a "high deductible" health plan.
+The plan is a “consumer directed” or a “high deductible” health plan.
 However, Houghton College funds one-half of the deductible through a Health Savings Account.
-The deposit is made in two different payments -- one in June and one in December.
-(Note: Employees hired between January 1and May 31 in any fiscal year will have only one-quarter of the deductible deposited into the HSA by Houghton College.)
+The deposit is made in two different payments — one in June and one in December.
+(Note: Refer to policy below regarding employer funding of HSA’s.)
 Once the deductible is met, all expenses, other than prescriptions, are covered at 100%.
 After the deductible is met, cost of prescriptions is based on a three tier co-pay.

 Employees who can show evidence of alternative health coverage, such as a plan through a spouse’s place of employment, may be eligible for a cash payment of $1,900 dollars.
 Please contact Human Resources for more information.